alex35mil/NeoHub/README.md

 ## Download
 Get it from the [Releases](https://github.com/alex35mil/NeoHub/releases).

+## Installation
+This a macOS app.
+Unzip the `NeoHub.zip` and move `NeoHub.app` to the `Applications` folder.

+On the very first launch, you will be asked to install the CLI.
+You will need to enter an administrative password.

 ## Usage
-On the very first launch, you will be asked to install the CLI.
-This is the only way to launch a Neovide through the NeoHub.
+### CLI
 Once installed, the `neohub` command should become available in your shell.
-Use it instead of `neovide` to launch editors.
+This is the only way to launch a Neovide through the NeoHub, so use `neohub` instead of `neovide` to launch editors.
 Otherwise, things won't work.

+See `neovide --help` for available options.

+### App
-Hit `⌘ ⌃ N` (`Command + Control + N`) to open the switcher (hotkey is configurable).
+Hit `⌘ ⌃ N` (`Command + Control + N`) to open the switcher.
+The hotkey is configurable.

+When in the switcher, you can quit all editors at once by pressing `⌘ Q`, or just a selected one with `⌘ ⌫`.

 P.S.
-If only one Neovide instance is running, NeoHub will activate it instead of showing the switcher.
+When you press the hotkey and there is only one Neovide instance is running, NeoHub will activate it instead of showing the switcher.

-Also, you can quit all editors at once by pressing `⌘ Q` in the switcher, or just a selected one with `⌘ ⌫`.

 ## Credits
 App icon is by [u/danbee](https://www.reddit.com/user/danbee/).